softgames/android-sdk/README.md

         SGSettings.setInternetRequired(true);

         /*
-         * Set here the orientation of the game.
-Portrait is default */
-        SGSettings.setOrientationLandscape(true);

-        /*
          * This method sets the teaser image that is going to be
          * displayed in the cross-promotion page.
 This image is related to your
          * game